-A person with cancer may have more than one option for treating the disease.
+A person with cancer may have more than 1 option for treating the disease.
 In making this choice, patients often ask for the opinions of family members.
 In some cases, family members may disagree with each other and with the patient.
-And this can create conflict when family members need each other's support the most.
-This can be more complex when the patient is a child or an adult who is medically unable to make decisions.
+This can create conflict when family members need each other's support the most.
+A person with cancer may have more than 1 option for treating the disease.
+In making this choice, patients often ask for the opinions of family members.
+In some cases, family members may disagree with each other and with the patient.
+This can create conflict at a time when family members need each other's support the most.
+The situation can be more complex when the patient is a child or an adult who is medically unable to make decisions.
 This article provides suggestions on how to communicate and work together to make treatment choices.

 If you are involved in selecting treatment, these questions may help you evaluate the choices:

-Does the patient understand the risks of treatment and the potential consequences of his or her choices?
+Does the person with cancer understand the risks of treatment and the potential consequences of his or her choices?

 Are the patient's wishes openly stated and being respected?